KeysAndValues/zoomchatter/README.md

 Send POST requests to `(base url)/zoomchatter`.

 Include one or more Zoom chat transcripts as "form-data" files.
-Any key can provided for each file; good values might be empty string ('') or 'chat'.
+Any key can provided for each file; good keys might be empty string `` or `chat`, but any string is accepted.

+Multiple files are concatenated and treated as one.

 ## Notes and Considerations